Rethinking the Effective Sample Size: Approximating the effective sample size

-Let us take a case with no mismatch between target and proposal, for instance, $\tilde \pi(x) = q(x) = \mathcal{N}(0,1)$.
-In this scenario, regardless of $N$, all weights are always equal to $1$, and hence $\ESS=N$.
-Note that the estimator $\tilde I$ of Eq. \eqref{eq_SNIS} becomes the estimator $\bar I$ of Eq. \eqref{eq_estimator_target}.
-Hence, the original effective sample size of \eqref{eq_ess_mse} also yields $ESS = N$.
-Let us know focus on the estimation of the integral \eqref{eq_problem} with $h_{\alpha} = \mathbb{I}_{|x|>\alpha}(x)$.
-The top plot of Fig. \ref{rare_event_1} shows the variance of the raw Monte Carlo estimator (we recall it is the same as the variance of the SNIS estimator).
-The bottom plot shows the relative root MSE (RRMSE) that normalizes the square root MSE by the true value of the integral $I_{\alpha}$.
-Note that when $\alpha$ grows, the efficiency decays: the RRMSE grows to infinity with $\alpha$ while $ESS = \ESS = N$.
+\cblue{This example is relevant because the efficiency of direct sampling decays when both $\alpha$ and $d_x$ grow.
+First, we note that, since function $h_{\alpha}$ is not present in $\ESS$, this metric cannot capture the efficiency loss that depends on $\alpha$.
+Moreover, in this case, we can also question the adequacy of the ESS as an efficiency metric per se, since regardless of $N$, all weights are always equal to $1$, and hence $\ESS=N$.} \cblue{The normalized weights are thus identical, and estimator $\widetilde I$ of Eq. \eqref{eq_SNIS} becomes the estimator $\bar I$ of Eq. \eqref{eq_estimator_target}.
+Hence, the original effective sample size of \eqref{eq_var_var} also yields $\text{ESS} = N$, regardless the choice of $h$.}

+\cblue{The top plot of Fig. \ref{rare_event_1} shows the variance of the SNIS estimator in log-scale, for $d_x \in [1, 2, 5]$ and with $N=10$ samples (we recall it is the same as the standard Monte Carlo estimator in this case).
+The bottom plot shows the relative root MSE (RRMSE) that normalizes the square root MSE by the true value of the integral $I_{\alpha}$.} \cblue{It can be seen that, when $\alpha$ grows, the efficiency decays: the RRMSE grows to infinity with $\alpha$, while $\text{ESS} = \ESS = N$ in the whole setup.}